Why Insurance Is Essential in Mexico City

 Real-World Example

 A tourist from Houston is sideswiped in Mexico City's Polanco district.
 With liability-only insurance, they would have been responsible for repairing their own vehicle.
-With full coverage, their SUV was repaired quickly and MAPFRE handled the claim fairly using U.S. valuations.
+With Full coverage tourist auto insurance for Mexico, their SUV was repaired quickly and our A-rated partner handled the claim fairly using U.S. valuations (KBB/NADA).
+Want to see real feedback?
+Read customer reviews.

 FAQs About Driving in Mexico City